The Unholy Wife: Plot

-Phyllis (Diana Dors) tells her story, beginning with how she met rich vintner Paul Hochen (Rod Steiger) from Napa Valley in a bar and married him soon after.
+Phyllis tells her story, beginning with how she met rich vintner Paul Hochen from Napa Valley in a bar and married him soon after.

-Not long after the marriage, Phyllis begins having an affair with a local rodeo rider, San Sanford (Tom Tryon), seeing him every time her husband is away, which is frequently.
-One night, her elderly mother-in-law (Beulah Bondi) thinks a burglar is breaking into the house, so she calls the police.
+Not long after the marriage, Phyllis begins having an affair with a local rodeo rider, San Sanford, seeing him every time her husband is away, which is frequently.
+One night, her elderly mother-in-law thinks a burglar is breaking into the house, so she calls the police.
 Phyllis sees this as an opportunity to kill her husband and blame the burglar for the crime.
 The plan backfires a day later when she instead kills her husband's best friend.
 Not wanting to go to jail, she convinces her husband to confess to the killing and they concoct a story that would set him free after the trial.

 Phyllis lies at the trial and Paul is put away for murder.
 The "unholy" wife finally gets the punishment she deserves when her mother-in-law dies of poisoning and the blame goes to Phyllis, who is sent to prison for a crime she did not commit.
 Later, she faces her execution in the gas chamber.

-Finally, Paul shows their son Michael (Gary Hunley) the vineyard that will someday be his.
+Finally, Paul shows their son Michael the vineyard that will someday be his.